 Naturally, the implementation of such systems has been more successful in Innocence/Guilt –oriented companies and countries, than in countries and companies that are Honor/Shame or Power/Fear –oriented.
 Innocence/Guilt –oriented PMFs evaluate all employees in terms of whether and how well they seek to do "the right thing" or "the wrong thing."
 However, there are other cultural drivers that may be overlooked.

 For example, in a culture that is more Honor/Shame –oriented, consistent results are important, but there is a highly-valued long-term perspective which cannot necessarily be quantified by monthly metrics.
 Take sales goals, for instance.
 From an Honor/Shame –oriented perspective, it is crucial to spend a great deal of time nurturing meaningful relationships with significant clients.
 These are people and organizations with whom the company desires to do business, and with whom the company wants to be seen doing business.

 Such selectivity and care in long-term relationship-building is a means to gaining honor in Honor/Shame societies.
 Similarly, in a Power/Fear –oriented context, there are positional considerations to be factored-in as companies and individuals associate with one another and build cooperative relationships.

-Difficult challenges are bound to surface when a PMS applies a singular worldview universally
+Difficult challenges are bound to surface when a PMF applies a singular worldview universally

 The measurements for productive sales development in non-Innocence/Guilt environments truly do require some margin and creative space to accommodate brief lapses in the numbers.
 Time spent in relationship-building in certain cultures will reap deeper, longer-lasting benefits for the company—i.e., the productivity vs. time or numbers "lost" would be better gauged in terms of long-term return on investment (ROI)!